Here at the University Academy Holbeach, you’ll find everything you need to study for the AQA A level in Art and Design.

 You will develop skills using a range of approaches to record images, such as observation, analysis, expression and imagination.
 You will also explore and gain an understanding of conventions and genres such as figurative, abstract and symbolic.
 You will carry out independent research which you will write up and present in an essay format in Year 13.

-Teaching and learning methods include practical work across a wide range of activities, exhibition research, slide shows and presentations, reading and reflective writing, library and internet research, one-to-one guidance and support, and also whole-group discussion.
+Teaching and learning methods include practical work across a wide range of activities, exhibition research, reading and reflective writing, library and internet research, one-to-one guidance and support, and also whole-group discussion.
 The range of approaches students can use to progress their coursework ideas can include selections and combinations from: drawing, painting, printing, etching, illustration, ceramics, digital photography and digital media and mixed media.

 There is regular monitoring of work through group discussions and individual assessment, both verbal and written.
-In the AS students complete projects which are internally assessed and moderated by a moderator from the exam board.
+Students complete projects which are internally assessed and moderated by a moderator from the exam board.

 We offer a programme of support for students when preparing your portfolios for application to art foundation and degree courses.